ara-framework/website/docs/quick-start.md

 npm run dev
 ```

-This command executes the Nova sever on http://localhost:3000 and it restarts the server every time the code changes.
+This command executes the Nova sever on http://localhost:3000 and restarts the server every time the code changes.

 ## Test the Nova service